 The payment system is fully integrated into the existing MRT and monorail network.
 A 10 station ride will set you back about 3-4 RM per way lasting about 20-30mins waiting time is 8 minute between trains which is adequate for the current load capacity.

 It is nice to see the city taking efforts to being more connected during public transport and moving away from cars and congestion the city is notorious for…

 KL city aims to sell the idea and encourage mass rapid transit to avoid congestion in the city.
 This is done through integration of bus parks and carparks (park and ride) station for cars where commuters can take the train into the city for their last mile of travel.

 The trains are running Siemens Inspiro EMU 4 carriage trains.
 The trains, like the Singapore circle and northeast lines employs a fully automated and driverless rail system.
 These are the second batch of trains serving the Klang Valley area (Kelana Jaya Line) with are driverless.
-There are not driver compartments at the front and the back of the train.
+There are no driver compartments at the front and the back of the train.

 The train exterior is sleek, modern with LED front headlamps.
 The interior of the train are open modern and sleek, cladded with white walls with 4 doors per carriage.
 The interior size is a little smaller than the Kawasaki and Alstom trains used in the Singapore MRT.
-Information is delivered to commuters using digital map screen located over the train doors which is animated showing the next stop as well as the next active door opening side.
+Moreover, information is delivered to commuters using digital map screen located over the train doors which is animated showing the next stop as well as the next active door opening side.

 The line connects to major interchanges such as the Muzium Negara and Pasr Seni.
 A favorite stop for most commuters and tourists will be the Bukit Bintang station where the city’s shopping and food district reside.